Accessible Technology: It’s a Team Effort

 - Employee Resource Groups (ERGs).
 ERGs working on diversity and disability issues can also be excellent internal sources of support for accessible technology initiatives, ideas and resources.

 In building your team, be sure to take stock of who can bring the needed skills, resources, and commitment to the initiative.
 And remember, securing executive support and leadership and developing a compelling mission statement are essential to the team's success moving forward.
+You can find resources for recruiting and training a team in PEAT's Staff Training Resources.

 Join the Conversation